 Future of Fintech

 FinTech is here to stay, from simple baking systems to sophisticated payment gateways it has come a long way.
-Adopting the latest technologies enables businesses to deliver superior customer experience.
+Adopting the latest technologies enables businesses to deliver a superior customer experience.

 In a broader sense, FinTech may be applied to any innovation pertaining to the way people transact business.
 From the invention of cryptocurrency to double-entry bookkeeping – any innovation that improves the way financial services are delivered may be classified as FinTech.
-The Internet Revolution followed by the mobile/smartphone revolution has changed consumer behaviour significantly.
+The Internet Revolution followed by the mobile/smartphone revolution has changed consumer behavior significantly.
 Today’s consumer is highly informed and makes buying decisions based on extensive web research.
 From using computer technology for back-office or trading firms to modern-day technological inventions that improve commercial and personal financial services – FinTech has come a long way.

 Modern-day FinTech enables digital money transfers, cheque deposits through smartphones, credit applications bypassing banks, and managing investment portfolios without personnel assistance.
 The FinTech Adoption Index report by EY revealed that 1/3rd of consumers utilized at least 2 or more FinTech services, and for these customers FinTech is an essential part of daily operations.

 The main intent of FinTech is to unbundle financial service offerings by creating new markets for them.
 Traditional financial firms view FinTech startups as a threat to their service offerings.
 FinTech startups are designed to be a threat, challenge, and eventually usurp conventional financial services by offering more flexible and quicker services for underserved segments.
 For example, Affirm -founded in 2012 offers immediate, short-term loans to consumers.
 “Buy now, pay later” is their motto.
-The firm seeks to cut out credit card companies out of the online shopping arena by offering consumers with no credit or poor credit histories to secure loans easily.
+The firm seeks to cut out credit card companies from the online shopping arena by offering consumers with no credit or poor credit histories to secure loans easily.

-Another FinTech startup, Tala, offers microloans to consumers by doing a deep data dig on their smartphones to evaluate their transaction history and seemingly irrelevant details like mobile games played by them.
+Another FinTech startup, Tala, offers micro-loans to consumers by doing a deep data dig on their smartphones to evaluate their transaction history and seemingly irrelevant details like mobile games played by them.
 Consumers are presented with better options than unregulated lenders, local banks, and other microfinance institutions.

 All those financial transactions that are cumbersome and tedious can be simplified and streamlined through FinTech.
 Traditional financial services that are bundled into a single umbrella are unbundled into single offerings by FinTech.
-By combining streamlined offerings with technology, FinTech’s are able to offer more efficient services at lesser costs for each transaction.
-Traditional banking and finance institutions need to significantly alter their thinking process, decision making, process operations, and overall organizational structure to compete with nimble FinTech startups.
+By combining streamlined offerings with technology, FinTech’s able to offer more efficient services at lesser costs for each transaction.
+Traditional banking and finance institutions need to significantly alter their thinking process, decision-making, process operations, and overall organizational structure to compete with nimble FinTech startups.

 FinTech services are among the highly regulated financial transactions.
 Governments across the globe are concerned about the regulatory challenges w.r.t FinTech companies.
 Digitization of data and automation of FinTech systems makes them more vulnerable to data theft and regulatory issues.
 The emerging cryptocurrency trend is also prone to fraud and non-compliance issues.